‘He loved the Lord’: Angus Sewap remembered as role model, humble and dedicated priest

-Matthew Puddister is a staff writer for the Anglican Journal.
+Matthew Puddister is an editor and staff writer for the Anglican Journal.
 Most recently, Puddister worked as corporate communicator for the Anglican Church of Canada, a position he has held since Dec.
 1, 2014.
 He previously served as a city reporter for the Prince Albert Daily Herald.
 A former resident of Kingston, Ont., Puddister has a bachelor's degree in English literature from Queen’s University and a master’s degree in journalism from the University of Western Ontario.

 On July 19, the Rev. Margaret Waterchief died at Peter Lougheed Hospital in Calgary from complications due to COVID-19.
 She was 88.